 The brain is made up of nerve cells called neurons, which communicate through complex networks.
 These networks help different parts of the brain work together to control things like thinking, memory, and overall brain function.

-During perimenopause, the fluctuating levels of estrogen can lead to changes in brain structure and function, including:
+During perimenopause, the changing estrogen levels can lead to changes in brain structure and executive function, such as:

 - Decreased memory.